" "

 • Golf carts

-Embracing the benefits of going electric
+Embracing the Benefits of Going Electric

 Switching your current gas-powered mowers, leaf blowers and string trimmers over to their electric versions can be expensive.
 However, if you’re feeling unnerved by the growing bans for gas-powered equipment, consider the possible positive effects of eliminating the pollution caused by these small engines.
 According to The National Institute of Environmental Health Sciences, air pollution (like the kind from dirty small engines) is responsible for 6.5 million deaths each year from conditions such as: